 Lookback Option allows an investor to consider the price history when deciding the time to exercise the option.
 One major benefit of this option is that it helps to lower the uncertainty over the timing of market entry.
-Also, it lowers the chances of an option going waste.
-Of course with such kind of flexibility available, this option becomes a costly one to execute.
+Also, it lowers the chances of an option going to waste.
+Of course, with such kind of flexibility available, this option becomes a costly one to execute.

 We also call such an option a hindsight option, and it is a type of exotic option.
-An exotic option is more complex than a vanilla option and they usually trade OTC (over the counter).
+An exotic option is more complex than a vanilla option, and they usually trade OTC (over the counter).

 Lookback Option – How it Works

 The seller gets the cost of the options upfront.
-And, the settlement of the option is on the basis of profit it would have made by buying and selling the underlying asset.
+And the settlement of the option is on the basis of the profit it would have made by buying and selling the underlying asset.
 The holder would make the profit in case the settlement amount is more than the option cost or vice versa.